Find records on the defence forces and Tasmania in times of war.

 - The Regiments kept civil law and order and were convict guards and overseers.

-- For a list of regiments in Tasmania see the Australian Army Museum Tasmania’s Information Sheet 11
+- For a list of regiments in Tasmania see the Australian Army Museum Tasmania’s Information Sheet 11 (PDF 128KB)

 - Regiments took their records as they travelled – see the United Kingdom National Archives for holdings.